gboehl/pynare/README.rst

 - Documentation: https://pynare.readthedocs.io/en/latest/
 - Bug tracker: https://github.com/gboehl/pynare/issues

 **NOTE:** Since I do not have to use dynare anymore, this is no longer under development!
 Before, this was at a very early stage and not well-tested (and not tested at all on Windows).
-Comments via the `bug tracker <https://github.com/gboehl/pynare/issues>`_ are very welcome.
+Comments via the `bug tracker <https://github.com/gboehl/pynare/issues>`_ are still welcome.

 Motivation
 ----------